 You might think you’re taking advantage of all your work benefits, but people are often surprised to find they aren’t.

-Some examples of work benefits you might be missing out on are prepaid legal, long-term care or tuition-reimbursement benefits.
+Some examples of work benefits you might be missing out on are prepaid legal, long-term care, paid time off for volunteering, or tuition-reimbursement benefits.
 Ask your human resources manager to find out what else your employer offers.

 Find Free Entertainment